Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 ## Paths and Path Separators

 In general, a path is a string of characters which specifies a unique location in a directory or page hierarchy.
 For file systems, each level in the hierarchy is a directory.
 For [URLs](https://www.codecademy.com/resources/docs/general/url), each level in the hierarchy is a page.
 Different sections of the path are separated by a path separator, such as a forward slash (/).
-These different sections represent the separate directories or pages in the hierarchy.
-For example, consider the following file path:
+These different sections represent the separate directories or pages in the hierarchy, as shown below:

 `/home/user/python/test.py`